 “Better policy!” he snapped as if that was all it took.

 “We had minimal taxes so you could work towards anything you wanted.
 Did you?”

 “You were supposed to give us freedom from work!” he yelled honestly.

 Alex regarded him, then dropped to her knees.
 “If that’s how it is, there’s nothing else I can say to you.”
 She presented the .357 across her hands.
 “You’re angry, and looking for someone to punish.
 If it will bring you the peace you need, I offer myself.
 Strike me down.”

 Zack looked at the bat for a few beats, trying to work out what was happening.
 Slowly, he reached out for the weapon, his hands trembling more the further they moved.

-Just as his fingers scraped the metal, both Alex and Zack’s hip pockets lit up and beeped in unison.
+Just as his fingers scraped the metal, both he and Alex’s hip pockets lit up and beeped in unison.
 At the same time, they pulled their phones from their pants, the screens bright.

 The neon purple light inundating the Diamond Kingdom’s squared throne showed every scar around Drake’s deformed mouth and bald head.
 He was kneeling before Professor Zwei, who ceremoniously presented King Diamond’s golden crown.
 Though Magnus’s eyes were hidden by the reflecting neon purple off his glasses, his grimacing mouth showed the difficulty with which he carried out this duty, people’s mandate or not.
 He formally placed the crown onto its new heir.

 King Drake stood to the camera.

 “This kingdom has seen much strife,” he addressed all, “but that is through.
 What we require now is solidarity.
 If you supported the former ruler, I give you this one chance to appear before me and swear your fealty.
 If I have to find you, I won’t be so lenient.”